(Notre Dame de Paris)

 Most notable is the full treatment of Phoebus, which other adaptations (most notably the Disney version) have pumped up into a romantic hero, whereas this is accurate to the original writing of the character as a cad who maintained a society fiancee while on the other hand dallied with the attentions of Esmeralda.
 The faithfulness of this version continues right down to the opening voiceover introduction where the narrator tells us about the Greek word ‘Anaykh’ carved into the walls of the cathedral, which Victor Hugo originally wrote about in his preface to the book.

 Other versions of the story are:– Alice Guy-Blache’s lost silent short Esmeralda (1905); Esmeralda (1922), a lost silent British adaptation with Booth Conway and Sybil Thorndike as Quasimodo and Esmeralda; the silent classic The Hunchback of Notre Dame (1923) with Lon Chaney; the finest of all the versions, The Hunchback of Notre Dame (1939) with Charles Laughton and Maureen O’Hara; a BBC tv play The Hunchback of Notre Dame (1977) with Warren Clarke and Michelle Newell; a Hallmark Hall of Fame tv movie The Hunchback of Notre Dame (1982) with Anthony Hopkins and Lesley-Ann Down; the Disney animated The Hunchback of Notre Dame (1996), which produced a sequel with The Hunchback of Notre Dame II (2002); and The Hunchback (1997), a tv movie adaptation with Mandy Patinkin and Salma Hayek.
-Big Man on Campus (1989) and the French-made Quasimodo d’El Paris (1999) are parodies, while the Hunchback can be seen making a cameo in The League of Extraordinary Gentlemen (2003).
+Big Man on Campus (1989). the French-made Quasimodo d’El Paris (1999) and Quasi (2023) are parody/comedy treatments are parodies, while the Hunchback can be seen making a cameo in The League of Extraordinary Gentlemen (2003).

 Film online in several parts beginning here:-